awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 ## Executing Spark Job
-Lets’ test the scenario using Approach-2 with DaemonSet
+Here are the steps to test the scenario using Approach 2 with DaemonSet:

 1. Deploy [Spark Operator Resources](#resource-allocation)
 2. Prepare the S3 Bucket